 🛑 LEGAL NOTICES 🛑

-®️ “This Week in Gambling” is a registered trademark with the USPTO.
+®️ “This Week in Gambling” is a registered trademark with the USPTO (Serial Number: 88388255).
 Use of our mark is not allowed and may result in legal action.

-©️ “This Week in Gambling” is uploaded to this channel with a STANDARD YouTube License.
-Sharing our videos on personal websites, blogs and forums via the YouTube embed code is both allowed and appreciated.
+©️ “This Week in Gambling” is uploaded to this channel with a Standard YouTube License.
+Sharing our videos on personal websites, blogs and forums using the YouTube embed code is both allowed and appreciated.
 However:

 ▪️ You may NOT re-use, distribute, publish or embed our videos FOR PROFIT in any way;